thiyangt/pruner/README.md

 pruner
 ======

-Reduce size of the big trained machine learning models
+Reduces the size of a pre-trained machine learning models

 You can install seer from github with: